 Electric fireplace heaters come in a surprisingly diverse number of shapes and sizes, ranging from stand-alone models that are easy to set up to more complex wall inserts.

-- Similar in appearance to a wall-mounted TV, wall-mounted electric fireplaces are flat and include brackets that allow them to be attached to a wall.
-These units allow the user to adjust brightness and even flame color.
+• Similar in appearance to a wall-mounted TV, wall-mounted electric fireplaces are flat and include brackets that allow them to be attached to a wall.
+With these units, users can adjust brightness and even flame color.

-- Portable fireplace heaters can be placed anywhere in your home to replenish heat where required.
+• Portable fireplace heaters can be placed anywhere in the home to replenish heat where required.
 Most of these options are lightweight and/or have wheels and carrying handles and emit small amounts of heat.

 Style